Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/zos_cftutil.md

 ---
 title: "CFTUTIL in a z/OS environment"
 linkTitle: "CFTUTIL in a z/OS environment"
 weight: 270
----CFTUTIL is the primary utility for Transfer CFT.
+--- CFTUTIL is the primary utility for Transfer CFT.
 This section details some functionally related specifically to z/OS.
 The CFTUTIL utility is called through two procedures: PCFTUTIL and PCFTUTL.

 > **Note**
 >
 > There have been updates to this utility in versions 3.2.4 and 3.2.4 SP1.

-## CFTIN: Concatenate regular sequential data sets and in-stream data sets
+## CFTIN: Concatenate regular sequential data sets and in- stream data sets

 > **Note**
 >
-> MY.FB80.PARM -> RECFM=FB , LRECL=80
+> MY.FB80.PARM - > RECFM=FB , LRECL=80

 ### Regular data set defined first